thijsvanloef/palworld-server-docker/docusaurus/docs/getting-started/configuration/server-settings.md

 ARM64 hosts can use the following variables to tweak their server setup.
 This includes known relevant Box64 configurations one can modify for better server stability/performance.

-For the Box64 configurations, please see their [USAGE](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md) documentation for more info.
+For the Box64 configurations, please see the their official documentation for more info.

 :::tip
 For best compatibility with **Apple Silicon**, set `ARM64_DEVICE` to `m1`.